1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC002/01.requirements-engineering/README.md

 - The password reset process must adhere to GDPR rules for data protection, ensuring secure handling of user data.
 - Logging the email notifications for auditing purposes is recommended.
+- An IAM system must be chosen and integrated with the system.